auth0/node-jsonwebtoken/README.md

 (Synchronous) Returns the JsonWebToken as string

-`payload` could be an literal, buffer or string
+`payload` could be an object literal, buffer or string. *Please note that* `exp` is only set if the payload is an object literal.

 `secretOrPrivateKey` is a string or buffer containing either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.